andrewsolis/cs401/docs/unit04/containers_1.rst

 -----------------------------------

-To introduce ourselves to some of the most essential Docker commands, we will go through the process of listing images that are currently available on your student server, we will pull a 'hello-world' image from Docker Hub, then we will run the 'hello-world' image to see what it says.
+To introduce ourselves to some of the most essential Docker commands, we will go through the process of listing images that are currently available system, we will pull a 'hello-world' image from Docker Hub, then we will run the 'hello-world' image to see what it says.

 List images on your server with the ``docker images`` command.
 This peeks